-The Canyon fares well in durability, and after our real-world testing of off trail bushwacks, hard outdoor work days, trad climbing on sandstone, and early morning trail runs, no noticeable rips, tears, seam weaknesses, or missing buttons have been found.
+The Canyon fares well in durability, and after our real-world testing of off-trail bushwhacks, hard outdoor work days, trad climbing on sandstone, and early morning trail runs, no noticeable rips, tears, seam weaknesses, or missing buttons have been found.
 The shirt even resists wrinkling and once washed, looks much like it did on the first day of ownership.

-If you are looking for a durable button-up sun shirt, and don't prefer looking like you just stepped off of the set of a Bass Pro Shop commercial, the Mountain Hardwear Canyon is the sun shirt for you.
-It's versatile, performs admirably, prevents needing to lather yourself in SPF 50, and is plenty packable to be taken on the road.
-This is a shirt we highly recommend and was the clear pick for our Editors' Choice Award.
+If you are looking for a durable button-up sun shirt, and prefer to not look like you just stepped off of the set of a Bass Pro Shop commercial, the Mountain Hardwear Canyon is the sun shirt for you.
+It's versatile, performs admirably, and is plenty packable to be taken on the road.
+This is a shirt we highly recommend and was the clear pick for our Editor's Choice Award.